The Library Course Reserves Department would be happy to assist faculty members with requesting course materials for shelf and electronic reserves.

 File Upload: Instructors can upload files directly from their computer into the Course management module by clicking on "Add Reserve Item" and then "File Upload."
 Uploaded files are available immediately and instructors are responsible for ensuring adherence with university copyright policies.

+More in-depth information about this subject can be found at the copyright and Course Reserves webpage, and the site also links to some helpful tools and resources.
 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 In accordance with this code, the following guidelines apply to all course reserve lists.

 Photocopied materials may be placed on the Reserve Shelf and e-reserves for one semester under the "fair use" clause.
 However, if these materials are to be used for additional semesters, copyright permission must be obtained.
 If the library cannot obtain permission through the Copyright Clearance Center, the Reserve staff will attempt to obtain copyright permission from the publishers.